ubenzer/sidenavjs/README.md

 screen.
 This library tries to provide the exact same behaviour.

 ## Demo
 To see a live demo click [here](https://rawgit.com/ubenzer/sidenavjs/master/demo/index.html) or scan the barcode at the end of the page.
 Don't forget to try it on your mobile phone too!
 Swipe your finger from the left of the screen towards right, just like you Open a sidenav in Android!

 ## Features
 1. Mobile first.
 Means: The library is small and robust, optimized for fluditly and framerate.
 2. Multi-finger handled.
 Means: We won't confuse your fingers and throw bunch of exceptions if you touch with more then one finger.
 3. You can open/close sidenav programmatically.
-(Bind it to a button.)
+(By binding it to a button.)

 ## How to use
 1. Include `sidenav.min.js` and `sidenav.min.css" in your proejct.